LOVESH1808/Employwise-assignment/README.md

 - **Signup is not functional** because Reqres API does not support user registration.
 - **No persistent storage** – all changes (edit/delete) are temporary and reset on refresh.

-## 📸 Screenshots
-(Include relevant screenshots here to showcase the UI)

 ## 🛠 Technologies Used
 - **React** (Frontend framework)